Avoiding Holiday Weight Gain

 Are you drinking black tea or green tea?
 Great news if you are!
 Both are very beneficial to your body.
 According to research, green and black teas have as much or more antioxidants than some fruits and vegetables.
 These antioxidants scavenge for cell-damaging free radicals in the body and detoxify them.
 In some studies, it was been shown that rats that were given tea developed less cancer than the control rats.
 Although the antioxidant levels are nearly equal in both black tea and green tea, the amount of caffeine in black tea is usually more than that of green tea: about 70mg to 40mg of caffeine so choose your tea wisely.

 Furthermore, adding lemon to your tea also has many health benefits.
 Lemons are high in vitamin C and flavonoids which help fight infections like the flu and the common cold.
 Although lemons are acidic to the taste, they are alkaline forming which help balance the pH in your body.
 Lemons also helps detoxify the liver which aids the liver with most other cleansing functions.
 Lemons also prevents scurvy, clean your bowels, dissolve kidney stones, and many other functions.
 Thus, an energy drink may seem to give you instant energy and gratification; but, reaching for a glass of lemon tea will have more benefits in the long run.
-Happy Health!
+Remember, knowledge is power!
+Happy health and happy training!

 Health Benefits of Chocolate and Wine